cloudfoundry/capi-k8s-release/README.md

+### Disclaimer
-disclaimer: this Repo is very new, experimental and not yet tested to the degree we'd like or continuously integrated
+This repo is very new, experimental, and not yet continuously integrated or tested to the degree we'd like.

 ### Pre-requisites